fhause5/AWS-SysOps/udemy/README.md

 * Caching TTL max age header
 * Cookie key-value: username:Jon
 * CloudFront with ALB sticky sessions need to use whitelist
-* Cloudfron invalidation to appy imidiatelly
+* CloudFront invalidation to appy imidiatelly

 Cloudfront Header value for all request